Shreeram Lagoo: Religious beliefs

 Shriram was a known non-religious rationalist.
 Once after being conferred with an award called Punyabhushan (Pride of Pune) on behalf of the organization called Tridal, he was interviewed by Sudhir Gadgil.
-When asked about Jabbar Patel's play, wherein Lagoo had to stand before Lord Vitthal, "Did you stand there as a devotee or only as per the demand of the script?"
+In the interview, when asked about Jabbar Patel's play, wherein Lagoo had to stand before Lord Vitthal, "Did you stand there as a devotee or only as per the demand of the script?"
 Lagoo replied "I stood there as if I was standing in front of a stone idol that is known as Panduranga".

 He has written an article titled "Time to Retire God", which provoked hot discussions in the print media and other public platforms in India.
-This article was written as an introduction to a book on Abraham Kovoor.
-In this article, Lagoo logically came to the conclusion that the concept of God is defunct.